justinrgarrard/world-of-naevis.net/docs/character_creation/background/nomad.md

 # Nomad

 You came to the Forgotten City out of curiosity.
 You are a wanderer, perhaps a knight errant or an urchin with no homeland, seeking out adventure in unexplored lands.
-You are a naturalist with some skill in potioncraft.
+You are a naturalist skilled in the use of herbs.

 **[Skill](../../more/skills) Proficiency**: Athletics, Survival